sbernasek/flyqma/docs/_sources/start.rst.txt

 The added subdirectories include all the files and metadata necessary to load and execute the data processing operations performed by the respective object.
 Saved operations are automatically applied to the raw measurement data each time a layer is loaded, appending a number of additional features to the ``layer.data`` DataFrame:

- - **chN_predicted:** The estimated contribution of bleedthrough into the measured level of the Nth channel.
+ - **chN_predicted:** estimated bleedthrough contribution into the Nth channel
- - **chNc:** The bleedthrough-corrected mean intensity of the Nth channel.
+ - **chNc:** bleedthrough-corrected mean intensity of the Nth channel
- - **chNc_normalized:** The bleedthrough-corrected normalized mean intensity of the Nth channel.
+ - **chNc_normalized:** normalized bleedthrough-corrected mean intensity of the Nth channel
- - **selected:** Boolean flag indicating whether the segment falls within the user-specific ROI.
+ - **selected:** boolean flag indicating whether the segment falls within the ROI
- - **boundary:**  Boolean flag indicating whether the segment lies within a boundary between differing cell types.
+ - **boundary:**  boolean flag indicating whether the segment lies within a boundary region
- - **manual_label:** Segment label that was manually assigned using  `FlyEye Silhouette <https://www.silhouette.amaral.northwestern.edu/>`_.
+ - **manual_label:** segment label manually assigned using  `FlyEye Silhouette <https://www.silhouette.amaral.northwestern.edu/>`_

 Furthermore, the annotation module may be used to assign one or more labels to each segment.
 Users are free to specify the names of these additional features as they please.